openrewrite/rewrite-docs/reference/framework-provided-markers.md

 ### Build Tool

 The [BuildTool](https://github.com/openrewrite/rewrite/blob/main/rewrite-core/src/main/java/org/openrewrite/marker/BuildTool.java)
-marker records the type and version of build tool which produced the AST.
+marker records the type and version of build tool which produced the LST.
-Available on all ASTs produced by one of our build tool plugins.
+Available on all LSTs produced by one of our build tool plugins.

 ### Build Environment

-The subtypes of [BuildEnvironment](https://github.com/openrewrite/rewrite/blob/main/rewrite-core/src/main/java/org/openrewrite/marker/ci/BuildEnvironment.java) record information on the continuous integration environment from within which the AST was produced.
+The subtypes of [BuildEnvironment](https://github.com/openrewrite/rewrite/blob/main/rewrite-core/src/main/java/org/openrewrite/marker/ci/BuildEnvironment.java) record information on the continuous integration environment from within which the LST was produced.
-Available on all ASTs produced from a supported CI environment.
+Available on all LSTs produced from a supported CI environment.

 Supported CI environments: